mafrauen/pigskin/README.md

 * Make sure picks only count if submitted before games
 * iOS
   * Rotation (may be bootstrap issue)
-  * Text input for numbers
   * Tables are probably not best option for iPhone viewing
-* Should usernames be case sensitive?

 Pages
 -----